Apollo769/AIM-Android-App/README.md

 ## Overview

-&emsp; A.I.M.
+A.I.M.
 (Agile Inventory Management) is an Android inventory management application originally developed in CS-360: Mobile Architecture and Programming and later enhanced as part of the CS-499 Computer Science Capstone.
 The application allows users to create accounts, securely authenticate, manage inventory items, and track inventory data through a cloud-based database.

 ## Features